MicrosoftEdge/WebView2Feedback/FindOnPage.md

       [in] EventRegistrationToken token);

-  /// Initiates a find using the specified configuration.
+  /// Initiates a find using the specified find option.
   /// Displays the Find bar and starts the find operation.
 If a find session was already ongoing, it will be stopped and replaced with this new instance.
   /// If called with an empty string, the Find bar is displayed but no finding occurs.
-Changing the configuration object after initiation won't affect the ongoing find session.
+Changing the find options object after initiation won't affect the ongoing find session.
-  /// To change the ongoing find session, StartFind must be called again with a new or modified configuration object.
+  /// To change the ongoing find session, Start must be called again with a new or modified find options object.
   /// This method is primarily designed for HTML document queries.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
   HRESULT StartFind(
-      [in] ICoreWebView2StagingFindConfiguration* configuration
+      [in] ICoreWebView2StagingFindOptions* options
       , [in] ICoreWebView2StagingFindStartFindCompletedHandler* handler
   );